The hot plasma is confined in a magnetic cage composed of large magnet coils.

 A future fusion power plant will operate with superconducting coils.
 Unlike copper coils, superconducting coils — cooled to low temperatures — use no energy after being switched on; the coil current flows with almost no losses.

 The niobium-titanium superconductor envisaged for the ITER test reactor is to generate a magnetic field of 13 tesla (on the coil, i.e. 5.7 tesla on the magnetic field axis).
 The superconducting strands are embedded in copper wires and enclosed in a blanket of high-grade steel.
 Inside the blanket liquid helium circulates and cools the coils to 4.5 Kelvin, close to absolute zero.
-Model coils have already been successfully used to test this superconductor and demonstrate the essential production sequence, from the individual superconducting strands to the complete coil.
+Model coils have been used to test this superconductor and demonstrate the essential production sequence, from the individual superconducting strands to the complete coil.
+In the meantime, production is underway; the first main-field coils were completed by companies in Japan and Europe.